Space Sheriff Shaider: In other countries

-Space Sheriff Shaider was released in the Philippines as Shaider in the late-1980s, where it became the first tokusatsu show to be dubbed in Filipino on GMA Network (1987-1988 and 2003-2006), IBC (1992-1994), Hero TV (2006-2009), TeleAsia (2014).
+Space Sheriff Shaider was released in the Philippines as Shaider in the late-1980s, where it became the first tokusatsu show to be dubbed in Filipino on ABS-CBN (1988-1991), IBC (1992-1994), RPN-9 (1997-1999), GMA-7 (2003-2005), Hero TV (2006-2009), and TeleAsia (2015).
 In this release, Dai Sawamura was renamed, Alexis.
-Also in this version, Kojiro Oyama is called Doctor Ang, Kubilai is called Fuuma Lei-ar, Priest Poe is called Ida (voiced by a female instead of a male as in the original) and Hessler is called Drigo.
+Also in this version, Kojiro Oyama is called Doctor Ang, Kubilai is called Fuuma Ley-ar, Priest Poe is called Ida (voiced by a female instead of a male as in the original) and Hessler is called Drigo.

 The series was aired on M6 in France under the title Capitaine Sheider.
 The theme song was performed by Bernard Minet.

-The series was also broadcast in Brazil, also under the name Shaider, in the early 1990s.
-Different from other tokusatsu series in Brazil, Shaider was broadcast on a channel as unpopular as the main ones around that time in Brazil, Rede Gazeta.
+The series was also broadcast in Brazil, also under the name Sheider, in the early 1990s.
+Different from other tokusatsu series in Brazil, Sheider was broadcast on a channel as unpopular as the main ones around that time in Brazil, TV Gazeta, in 1990.
 As a result, only a few people saw the show.
-Rede Globo, though one of the most popular television channels, later began broadcasting Shaider in the early morning, around 5 am, until it disappeared completely from television.
+Rede Globo (who was the distributor of the series in Brazil), though one of the most popular television channels, later began broadcasting Sheider in the early morning, around 5 am, in 1992, until it disappeared completely from television.